|Lucky Horse Shoe courtesy of www.indepthinfo.com|

 Henney,William and young Elizabeth set up home in Deans Road Wednesfield.
 I hope that they enjoyed a decent quality of life for a while as disaster was about to strike for Henney once again.
 Towards the end of April 1872 young Elizabeth developed flu like symptoms and then began vomiting.
 Shortly afterwards the tell tale spots of smallpox erupted on her skin and in her mouth.
 She would have been highly contagious at this time as Henney would know from her previous experience of this disease.
 Henney must have been distraught to see her second child fighting for her life but I have questions for Henney.
 In 1867 vaccination against smallpox had been made virtually (the act ‘required’) compulsory for all children within 3 months of birth and was free.
 If parents failed to get their child vaccinated then the Registrar was required to deliver a notice of vaccination and if this was ignored then the parents were liable to a summary conviction and a fine of 20/-.
 Henney wasn't stupid, she could read, she knew how devastating the disease could be having lost Lewis and yet Elizabeth, just two years old, died after suffering from smallpox for 12 days.
 William who had been present when his step daughter died registered her death on the very day of the event.

 Fate left cruelty behind for a decent period whilst Henney and William got on with ordinary life.
 They stayed in Wednesfield for a few years and their first daughter Annie was born there in 1873.
-There was then a gap when they moved to Moseley Village and their second daughter Mary Ann Amelia (known as Millie) was born in November 1879.
+There was then a gap when they moved to Moseley Village and their second and third daughters Clara Leah born in January 1877 and Mary Ann Amelia (known as Millie) was born in November 1879.
 The 1870s saw the decline of mining in the Willenhall area, mines were closed and presumably in search of work William moved the family to Littleworth in Cannock where at the end of 1882 my grandfather John Thomas Mason was born.
 He was followed quickly by Henry in 1884 and very shortly afterwards the family moved to the Pool Green area of Aldridge, just a few yards down the road from where I live now.
 William was by now a colliery horse keeper but I am uncertain as to which colliery in the area he worked.

 Harriet Elizabeth Mason was born in Aldridge in the late spring of 1888.
 Her mother was Henney, her father?
 Well the surname she carried belonged to a man who had been dead for two years.The mystery is solved by examining the census of 1891.
 At 108 Albert Street Wednesbury one Thomas Robinson a 32 year old blacksmith born in Aldridge, is found living with his wife, Henney, his two stepsons John and Charles and also his daughter Harriet, presumably named after her paternal Grandmother and a long dead sister.